danmayer/deferred-server/README.md

     * improve JS signing script, could be passed a script file and could output the entire script tag output with the signature embedded
   * support running deferred tasks on other branches than master
   * servers per accounts, single default user server, then servers for specific projects
+  * Images for deferred_server on github, like travis / code-climate show status, link to assets

 __Bugs__